No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 yarn jest
 ```

-To continuously run all of the units when a file is changed (Note that it's
+To run tests in "watch mode," where tests for modified files are run when ever a file is saved (Note that it's
 **t**est with a **t**, not **j**est):

 ```bash